Machine translation: Neural MT

-Second Conference On Machine Translation") in 2018, marking a historical milestone.

-However, many researchers have criticized this claim, rerunning and discussing their experiments; current consensus is that the so-called human parity achieved is not real, being based wholly on limited domains, language pairs, and certain test suites i.e., it lacks statistical significance power.
-There is still a long journey before NMT reaches real human parity performances.
+A deep learning-based approach to MT, neural machine translation has made rapid progress in recent years.
+However, the current consensus is that the so-called human parity achieved is not real, being based wholly on limited domains, language pairs, and certain test benchmarks i.e., it lacks statistical significance power.

-To address the idiomatic phrase translation, multi-word expressions, and low-frequency words (also called OOV, or out-of-vocabulary word translation), language-focused linguistic features have been explored in state-of-the-art neural machine translation (NMT) models.
-For instance, the Chinese character decompositions into radicals and strokes have proven to be helpful for translating multi-word expressions in NMT.

 Translations by neural MT tools like DeepL Translator, which is thought to usually deliver the best machine translation results as of 2022, typically still need post-editing by a human.

-Potential AI-based techniques to improve translations

-Techniques in use and under development that can improve machine translations beyond training- and training-data (mainly parallel corpora) related techniques include: